 Most people have felt heartburn at one time or another.
 It's uncomfortable, but it’s usually not a serious health problem.

 You thought you have a simple case of heartburn, but lately, after adding a few inches to your waistline, it's more than that: a frequent feeling of pain under your breastbone; the faint taste of acid on the back of your tongue; trouble sleeping a few times a week; and problems swallowing.

 It happens when you eat too much, when you doze on the couch after dinner, and when you have too many drinks during cocktail hour.
 Chowing down a few slices of pepperoni pizza doesn't seem to be a problem, but...

 If it happens often, you may have a more serious condition called GERD.
 That stands for gastroesophageal reflux disease.
 Left untreated, GERD can sometimes lead to other problems, including:

 Chronic pulmonary disease

 Barrett's esophagus -- a change in the lining of the esophagus that makes you more likely to get esophageal cancer

 You may have:

-A burning feeling in the chest just behind the breastbone that occurs after eating and lasts a few minutes to several hours
+A burning feeling in your chest just behind the breastbone that happens after you eat and lasts a few minutes to several hours

 Chest pain, especially after bending over, lying down, or eating